thosoo/apk-sdk-patcher/README.md

 ./patch-apk.sh myapp.apk 34 21
 ```

-When run outside Docker the script will create a debug keystore under
+When run outside Docker the script will create a temporary debug keystore
-`~/.android/` if one does not already exist.
-The patched APK will be
+if one does not already exist.
+The patched APK will be written as
-written as `myapp-patched.apk` in the current directory.
+`myapp-patched.apk` in the current directory.

 ## Creating test data